What is Employee Retention? Importance, Metrics & Strategies

 Employee retention is a major problem for Singapore organizations, as it reflects global trends.
 According to MOM, overall employment increased by 8,400 in 2Q 2025, more than in 1Q 2025 (2,300) and 4Q 2024 (7,700), but less than in 2Q 2024 (11,300).
-This growth highlights the continued need for qualified personnel, making effective retention tactics critical for firms looking to keep staff engaged and prevent turnover.

-This article delves into the fundamentals of employee retention, such as its definition, advantages, and reasons for employee turnover.
 It also discusses retention models, indicators of probable turnover, and solutions for increasing retention rates.
 Understanding these characteristics allows business executives to create effective strategies for building a loyal and contented workforce.
+Learn more here!

 What Is Employee Retention?

 Employee retention is an organization’s ability to keep its staff over time.
 In today’s competitive labor market, retaining a competent and experienced team is critical to business success.
-High employee turnover can raise costs for recruitment, training, and lost knowledge.
-This can disrupt team chemistry and reduce productivity.

-To maintain long-term growth, firms must prioritize effective staff retention tactics.
 By retaining great personnel, businesses may maintain a steady workforce, resulting in a more consistent and productive atmosphere.
 This stability enables firms to prosper in the face of industry challenges and rivalry.

 Employee Retention Explained

 Employee retention involves strategies to keep staff happy, engaged, and loyal.
-It’s not just about offering competitive salary and perks, but also creating an environment where employees feel valued.
+It’s not just about offering competitive salaries and perks, but also creating an environment where employees feel valued.
 For example, offering a prorated salary for part-time employees ensures fairness, contributing to a stronger sense of belonging and encouraging employees to stay.

 Organizations that promote employee retention reap the benefits of a consistent staff.
 Businesses that prioritize employee satisfaction and engagement see increased morale, enhanced performance, and lower turnover.
 These elements, taken together, contribute to greater organizational success.

-Benefits of Employee Retention
+Key Advantages of Employee Retention

 1. Reduced Recruitment Costs